 The Company identifies its segments based on the way management organizes the Company to assess performance and make operating decisions regarding the allocation of resources.
-In accordance with the criteria in FASB ASC 280 "Segment Reporting," the Company has concluded it has two reportable segments: the North America segment and the EMEA segment.
-The North America segment is comprised of three operating segments (Strategy, North America Cable and Broadband, North America Telecom), which are aggregated into one reportable segment based on the similarity of their economic characteristics.
-The EMEA segment is a single reportable, operating segment that encompasses the Company's operational, technology and software consulting services outside of North America.
+In accordance with the criteria in FASB ASC 280 "Segment Reporting," the Company has concluded it has three reportable segments: the North America segment, the EMEA segment and the Strategic Alliances segment.
+The North America and EMEA segments are both single reportable, operating segments that encompass the Company's operational, technology and software consulting services inside of North America and outside of North America, respectively.
 Both reportable segments offer management consulting, custom developed software, and technical services.
+The Strategic Alliances reportable segment is a single, reportable segment that includes the Company's world-wide commercial activities undertaken with third-party service or solutions providers.

-Management evaluates segment performance based upon income (loss) from operations, excluding share-based compensation (benefits), depreciation and intangibles amortization.
-There were no inter-segment revenues during fiscal years 2013 and 2012.
-In addition, in its administrative division, entitled "Not Allocated to Segments," the Company accounts for non-operating activity and the costs of providing corporate and other administrative services to all the segments.
+Management evaluates segment performance based upon income (loss) from operations, excluding share-based compensation (benefits) and depreciation.
+There were no inter-segment revenues during fiscal years 2014 and 2013.
+In addition, in its administrative division, entitled "Not Allocated to Segments," the Company accounts for non-operating activity and the costs of providing corporate and other administrative services to all the segments, including, but not limited to, share-based compensation expense, depreciation expense, certain research and development costs, and costs related to the arbitration with the Company's former Chief Executive Officer.
+See Note 11, Commitments and Contingencies, for additional discussion of the arbitration costs.
 Summarized financial information concerning the Company's reportable segments is shown in the following table (amounts in thousands):

-North America EMEA Not Allocated to Segments Total As of and for the fiscal year ended December 28, 2013: Revenues \$34,759 \$20,612 \$55,371 Income (loss) from operations 8,352 4,923 \$ (15,217 ) (1,942) Interest income 4 4 Income (loss) before income tax provision 8,352 4,923 (15,213 ) (1,938) Depreciation and amortization 670 670 Total assets \$4,894 \$6,822 \$ 25,108 \$36,824 As of and for the fiscal year ended December 29, 2012: Revenues \$38,283 \$14,726 \$53,009 Income (loss) from operations 10,374 2,677 \$ (14,148 ) (1,097) Interest income 6 6 Income (loss) before income tax provision 10,374 2,677 (14,132 ) (1,081) Depreciation and amortization 767 767 Total assets \$7,519 \$5,243 \$ 22,554 \$35,316 equipment, goodwill and intangible assets and deferred tax assets, excluding deferred tax assets recognized on accounts receivable reserves, which are assigned to their segments.
+North America EMEA Strategic Alliances Not Allocated to Segments Total As of and for the fiscal year ended January 3, 2015: Revenues \$34,660 \$36,979 \$ 36 \$ - \$71,675 Income (loss) from operations 9,057 6,908 (1,229) (15,617)) (881)

+Total other income (expense) Income (loss) before income tax provision Depreciation Total assets - 9,057 - \$7,398 - 6,908 - \$6,099 (1,229 - \$ 3,030 $\begin{array}{cccc} (1,651 &) & (1,651) \\ (17,268 &) & (2,532) \\ 628 & 628 \\ \$ 25,749 & \$ 42,276 \end{array}$ As of and for the fiscal year ended December 28, 2013: Revenues \$32,731 \$22,640 \$ - \$- \$55,371 Income (loss) from operations 7,603 5,132 (468) (14,209) (1,942) Total other income (expense) - - - 4 4 Income (loss) before income tax provision 7,603 5,132 (468) (14,205) (1,938) Depreciation - - - 670 670 Total assets \$4,522 \$7,194 \$ - \$25,108 \$36,824

-Segment assets, regularly reviewed by management as part of its overall assessment of the segments' performance, include both billed and unbilled trade accounts receivable, net of allowances, and certain other assets, if applicable.
-Assets not assigned to segments include cash and cash equivalents, current and non-current investments, property and
+Segment assets, regularly reviewed by management as part of its overall assessment of the segments' performance, include both billed and unbilled trade accounts receivable, net of allowances, inventory, and certain other assets, if applicable.
+Assets not assigned to segments include cash and cash equivalents, current and non-current investments, property and equipment, goodwill and intangible assets and deferred tax assets, excluding deferred tax assets recognized on accounts receivable reserves, which are assigned to their segments.